 - Address of MDF2 or MDF3.

+LI_X1 is also used to modify active interception, to terminate interception when required, and for the LIPF to query the POI for the status of interception.
+It is also used by the POI to report issues to the LIPF.

 The exact nature of the information passed depends on the role of the POI.

 The LI_X1 interface between the LIPF (in the ADMF) and a Triggered POI shall be used only for audit and management purposes, and not for provisioning purposes.